-These are 10 things to consider when deciding if your church should use a check-in system or not:
+Here are 10 things to consider when deciding if your church should use the Kidmin App electronic check-in system:

 - The size of your church doesn’t matter.
-If your church has 10 kids or 1,000 kids, you are responsible to keep them safe.
-All it takes is one time to devastate the life of a family.
-You can use Kidmin App with any number of kids and families.
-As your church grows, you will have more and more families, and it will be vital to have proper safety policies in place, and have your volunteers trained in these policies and procedures.
+Whether your church has ten kids or 1,000 kids, your ministry is responsible for keeping them safe.
+You can use Kidmin App with any number of children and families.
+As your church grows, it will be vital to have a system in place that ensures their safety.

-Once you decide to get a check-in system, you can determine if you want to use self-check-in stations, or volunteer manned stations, or multiple check-in spots in your church.
-However you set it up, make it clear to parents and make sure it is consistent, with all your volunteers on the same page.
-Even if parents may seem put off at first by the extra step it takes to check their kids in and out, they will appreciate you taking the safety of their kids seriously.
-God has entrusted churches with his children, and we need to do everything we can to protect them.
+Once you decide to get a check-in system, you can determine if you want to use self check-in stations, or volunteer-manned stations, or a combination of multiple check-in spots at your church.
+However you set it up, it needs to be clear to your parents and followed consistently.
+Parents (or even grandparents) might initially be put off by what feels like the extra step it takes to check their kids in and out, but ultimately they will appreciate you taking the safety of their kids seriously.
+God has entrusted churches with his children, and we have a responsibility to keep them safe.